-However, don’t forget that PIA does have a 7-day money back guarantee!
-So you can test it risk-free and get your money back if you decide against it for any reason!
+In addition, don’t forget that PIA provides an excellent seven-day money back guarantee!
+That means you can test the VPN thoroughly for a week and then get your money back if you wish.

 Fast connection speeds for streaming

-Not great for beginners who need plenty of support
+Not the best VPN for beginners who need hands-on support

 Private Internet Access Features